-Gold - Trend Reversal More And More Likely
+Gold: Trend Reversal More And More Likely

 Gold in US-Dollar, weekly chart as of April 19th, 2020.
 Source: Tradingview

-On the weekly chart there are two uptrend channels that support gold prices.
+On the weekly chart, there are two uptrend channels that support gold prices.
 The first one, in dark green, has been moving up relatively flat since December 2015.
 In September 2019, gold tested its upper edge for the first time since summer 2016.
 Since the beginning of the year, the gold market has been struggling at this upper edge, which has recently led to these highly volatile swings.
 Despite the temporary pullback in the meantime, the bulls have been able to break out of this channel in recent weeks, so that gold is currently trading clearly above the upper edge (currently approx. US$1,590 - 1,595) of the uptrend channel.

 The second uptrend channel started with the last panic low at US$1,160 in August 2018.
 This trend channel is much steeper and has led a strong uptrend in its path over the last 20 months.
 Here as well, the bulls have been attacking the upper edge of the trend channel for a couple of weeks now.
 However, apart from several price spikes, they have so far failed to achieve sustainable weekly closing prices above the channel boundary.